PROGRAM GUIDE

 • Roll your clothes instead of folding them.
 Pack the bigger items first and use smaller items like socks and underwear to fill in the gaps.

 Traveler tip: You'll be traveling by train on this itinerary, where very limited space is available.
+With that in mind, we highly recommend a carry-on for your travels.

 • Passport—bring a photo copy and leave one at home too